ropensci/tacmagic/readme.md

 [![Build Status](https://travis-ci.org/eebrown/PET.svg?branch=master)](https://travis-ci.org/eebrown/PET) [![Coverage status](https://codecov.io/gh/eebrown/PET/branch/master/graph/badge.svg)](https://codecov.io/github/eebrown/PET?branch=master)

-Aiming to improve openness, replicability, and efficiency, tacmagic facilitates loading and analyzing positron emission tomography data for various sources and formats.
-This then enables subsequent statistical calculations to answer research questions.
+To foster openness, replicability, and efficiency, ```tacmagic``` facilitates loading and analysis of positron emission tomography data in R.

 As a ```tacmagic``` is a new package, we strongly recommend checking all work against existing analyses to confirm the results are as expected.